vinu1421/terraform-ec2/README.md

-# Deploying EC2 using terraform
+# Deploying EC2 using Terraform

  Terraform is an open-source infrastructure as code software tool used to define and provision a datacenter infrastructure using a high-level configuration language.